japila-books/spark-sql-internals/docs/physical-operators/SparkPlan.md

 Defaults to a [UnspecifiedDistribution](../spark-sql-Distribution-UnspecifiedDistribution.md) for all of the [child](../catalyst/TreeNode.md#children) operators.

-Used exclusively when `EnsureRequirements` physical query plan optimization is [executed](../spark-sql-EnsureRequirements.md#apply) (and [enforces partition requirements](../spark-sql-EnsureRequirements.md#ensureDistributionAndOrdering)).
+Used when [EnsureRequirements](../physical-optimizations/EnsureRequirements.md) physical optimization is executed

 ### requiredChildOrdering